thomasbruninx/NoviSlides/README.md

 # NoviSlides

-A production-ready multi-screen slideshow editor and viewer built with Next.js App Router, Mantine, Reveal.js, Konva, and SQLite (Prisma).
+A lightweight digital signage content provider, built as a full-stack web application using Next.js, Mantine, Reveal.js, Konva, and SQLite (Prisma).

 ## Features
 - Viewer endpoints for active and specific slideshows/screens